typemeta/context/README.md

 ```

 I.e. an extractor is a function that takes a context,
-extracts a value and returns it.
+extracts a value and returns the extracted value.
 Contexts can be any type that supports the retrieval of values.
-By way of example, the simplest possible type of context is one that can hold at most one value,
-namely the Java `Optional` type.
+Taking the Java `Optional` type as an example context,
-We can define an extractor for Optional:
+we can define an extractor for Optional:

 ```java
 Extractor<Optional<String>, String> optGet = Optional::get;